 Modulator (or control centre)

-Living organisms carry out a series of chemical reactions in order to continue living.
-A linked series of these reactions is collectively termed a biochemical pathway, and the sum of these reactions is called metabolism.
+Living organisms carry out a series of chemical reactions in order to continue living; a linked series of chemical reactions are collectively termed a biochemical pathway; the sum of these reactions is called metabolism.

-Enzymes are classed as proteins (however, some are ribosomes!) which are highly sensitive to factors such as temperature and pH level, and they have certain tolerance limits within which they can avoid denaturation and function effectively.
-When an enzyme becomes denatured, it is rendered useless as it changes shape and cannot carry out chemical reactions.
+Enzymes are classed as proteins (however, some are ribosomes!), and proteins are highly sensitive to factors such as temperature and pH level, and they have tolerance limits.
+In their tolerance limits, they can avoid denaturation and function effectively.

 Protein shape in general is influenced by salinity, pH level, temperature and a number of different environmental factors.
 Homeostatic processes aid in maintaining these factors within tolerance limits for enzymes.